-EU offers help, prepares to counter China’s COVID crisis
+EU, Beijing heading for collision over China’s COVID crisis

 Italy was the first EU member in requiring coronavirus tests for airline passengers coming from China, but several others have said such measures might not be the best option to protect local populations since new variants now coming from China have already been around in Europe, often for many months.

-France, Spain and Italy have already announced independent measures to implement tougher COVID-19 measures for passengers arriving from China.
+France, Spain and Italy have already announced independent measures to implement tougher COVID-19 rules for passengers arriving from China.

 France’s government is requiring negative tests, and is urging French citizens to avoid nonessential travel to China.
 France is also reintroducing mask requirements on flights from China to France.